Athirty4

-Athirty4 (or sometimes known as @Athirty4, or A34 in a number of press articles) is a pseudonymous British-based, multi-disciplined street artist, whose artwork comprises plaster of Paris, photography, graphic design and illustration.
+Athirty4 (or sometimes known as @Athirty4 or A34 in a number of press articles) is a pseudonymous British-based, multi-disciplined street artist, whose artwork comprises plaster of Paris, photography, graphic design and illustration.
 His identity is unknown.

-Notable Works
+Notable works

-Athirty4's first publicly acknowledged piece appeared in March 2018 when he added some fictional fantasy names to road signs in Didcot, Oxfordshire.
+Athirty4's first publicly acknowledged piece appeared in March 2018, when he added some fictional fantasy names to road signs in Didcot, Oxfordshire.
 The names that he added included Gotham City, Emerald City, Middle Earth, Neverland, and Narnia.
 Athirty4 said that he added the names so that people would no longer think of Didcot as the most boring town in England.
-The signs were not received favourably by the Didcot council.
-Initially, there was speculation as to who had created the signs, as Athirty4 had left no clues that it was he who was behind the altered road signs.
+The Didcot council did not view the signs favourably.
+Initially, there was speculation who had created the signs, as Athirty4 had left no clues that it was he who was behind the altered road signs.

-In May 2018, Athirty4 created a series of social media-inspired street signs, and added them to streets and roads in Oxford.
-His signs were a comment about misuse of personal data by a number of social media companies.
-He said, "Our relationship with social media is like a modern gothic tale.
+In May 2018, Athirty4 created a series of social media-inspired street signs and added them to streets and roads in Oxford.
+His signs were a comment about the misuse of personal data by a number of social media companies.
+He said, "Our relationship with social media is like a modern Gothic tale.
 The social media companies sucking data from us like vampires drinking blood."

-In the same month, he used an abandoned washing machine, which he found in an Oxford underpass, and turned it into a readymade by means of placing a printed statement above the machine.
+In the same month, he used an abandoned washing machine, which he found in an Oxford underpass, and turned it into a readymade by placing a printed statement above the machine.
 The statement read, "Please use this washing machine to cleanse your mind of all prejudices and negative preconceptions relating to contemporary art.
-The work triggered a debate as to whether it represented a piece of art or was merely an act of fly-tipping.
+The work triggered a debate whether it represented a piece of art or was merely an act of fly-tipping.

 The theme of Brexit has cropped up in several of Athirty4's artworks.
-Two pieces appeared in June 2018: a large mural on a bridge at Radley railway station, and a photographic piece, featuring Jean Claude Juncker, on the side of a derelict building in Oxford.
-And in 2019, Athirty4 revisited the subject when he created over a hundred hand-made, misshapen plaster of Paris milk bottles, and subsequently left them on people's doorsteps in a handful of towns across Oxfordshire and Berkshire.
+Two pieces appeared in June 2018: a large mural on a bridge at Radley railway station and a photographic piece, featuring Jean-Claude Juncker, on the side of a derelict building in Oxford.
+And in 2019, Athirty4 revisited the subject when he created over a hundred hand-made, misshapen plaster of Paris milk bottles and subsequently left them on people's doorsteps in a handful of towns across Oxfordshire and Berkshire.
 The misshapen bottles were a metaphor for the type of post-Brexit trade deals that the UK government was considering at the time.